-How do I deal with a contested workers compensation claim?
+How do I deal with a contested workers' compensation claim?

 An insurance carrier that wants to contest a claim will file Form C-7 (Notice That Right to Compensation is Controverted) with the state Workers' Compensation Board.
 This form must be filed within 18 days after the disability begins or within 10 days of learning of the accident, whichever is greater.
-In your claim is being contested, it's wise to retain an attorney who can help you through this process.
+If your claim is being contested, it's wise to retain an attorney who can help you through this process.
 A Workers Compensation Law Judge will listen to both parties at a pre-hearing conference or a hearing to resolve the disputed claim.

 Can I appeal a New York Workers' Compensation Board decision?

-Yes.
-This is a part of the process where an attorney can be extremely valuable.
-At Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP, we're not intimidated by insurance adjusters.
+At Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP, we’re not intimidated by insurance adjusters.
 We know how to get them to take your work injuries seriously, even if your work injury caused a flare-up of a preexisting injury or condition.
 Our New York workers compensation attorneys can help you properly document every detail of your work injury or aggravation of old pain, from recording specific tasks and times to photographing your work station.
 Such evidence can be invaluable at a workers compensation hearing and can make or break your case.
 Call the New York Law Offices of Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP today toll-free at (800) 692-3717 or contact us online for a free evaluation.